 A practical guide to types, materials and choosing the right weight

-Read time: 8 minutes
+Read time: 9 minutes

 Why Kettlebell Choice Matters Less Than People Think

-Here's the truth most articles won't tell you: for swings, goblet squats, deadlifts, and basic presses, almost any decent kettlebell will work.
+For swings, goblet squats, deadlifts, and basic presses, almost any decent kettlebell will work.
 As long as the handle is secure, the weight is appropriate, and the design doesn't actively fight you, you'll get stronger.

 That said, poor designs can make training uncomfortable enough that people avoid it.
 Plastic shells with tiny handles.
 Sharp seams that tear up hands.
 Bulky shapes that crowd your wrist during cleans.
-These are worth avoiding.

 Quick reality check: If you're choosing between two decent kettlebells and stuck over details, you're already overthinking it.
 Consistent training with a "good enough" bell will outperform the perfect kettlebell that never gets used.

-Vinyl-Coated Kettlebells — Who They're For
+Vinyl-Coated Kettlebells: Pros, Cons & Who They're For

 Vinyl or plastic-coated kettlebells have a cement or iron core wrapped in a protective shell.
 The coating protects floors and dampens noise on impact.